markocupic/contao-google_login/readme.md

-# contao google login
+# Contao Google Oauth login

-## A contao module to login per oauth over google api
+## Two contao templates to login (frontend and backend) per oauth over google api
 search for googleemail in user db and login as user

-##Dependencies
+## Dependencies
 google/apiclient

 ## Install
 composer require google/apiclient:^2.0

+Create an api key with the google API-Manager.
+-https://console.developers.google.com/

+### Backend Login
-create an api key with the google API-Manager -https://console.developers.google.com/ register http:://yourdomain.com/check-google-login to allowed redirect urls of your app (only public domains are allowed by google)
+register http:://yourdomain.com/check-google-login-be to allowed redirect urls of your app (only public domains are allowed by google) download the oauth-credentials-be.json and copy it to /system/config

+### Frontend Login
-download the oauth-credentials.json and copy it to /system/config
+register http:://yourdomain.com/check-google-login-fe to allowed redirect urls of your app (only public domains are allowed by google) download the oauth-credentials-fe.json and copy it to /system/config